 Withdrawal requests are processed only on days when the New York Stock Exchange is open.
 The Withdrawal Value attributable to the Subaccounts is determined on the basis of the Accumulation Unit values, as calculated after we receive the request.
 We will price any partial withdrawal or surrender request that we receive in good order at the Service Center before the NYSE closes for regular trading (usually 4:00 p.m.
 Eastern Time) using the Accumulation Unit values next determined at the end of that regular trading session of the NYSE.
-We will price any partial withdrawal or surrender request that we receive in good order at the Service Contex for regular trading (usually 4:00 p.m.
-Eastern Time) using the Accumulation Unit values next determined at the end of that regular trading order at the Service Center after the NYSE closes for regular trading (usually 4:00 p.m.
+We will price any partial withdrawal or surrender request that we receive in good order at the Service Center after the NYSE closes for regular trading (usually 4:00 p.m.
 Eastern Time), using the Accumulation Unit values next determined at the end of the next regular trading session of the NYSE.
 The Withdrawal Value attributable to the Subaccounts is paid within seven days after we receive the request.
 However, we may suspend withdrawals or delay payment: